The64thGamer/cheeseepedia/content/wiki/cec-stage-diagnostics-2007.md

 tags = ["Showtapes"]
 categories = ["Chuck E. Cheese's"]
 +++
 **CEC-Stage Diagnostics 2007** was a rerelease of {{< wiki-link "CEC-Stage Diagnostic Tape 1993" >}} on DVD.
 The diagnostics were initially included with all 3-Stage DVDs, but became their own disc in January 2007.
 This disc would be rereleased many times with multiple different covers until 2023 when all US CEC-Stage stores converted from DVD to Navori, which had diagnostics uploaded digitally.
+The last store to use this disc was {{< wiki-link "Lo Barnechea (Cantagallo), Chile" >}}.

 ## Diagnostics List: